Using Organizational Charts to Strengthen Employee Engagement

 Studies show that visual data tools, like organizational charts, can improve decision-making by up to 30% by helping spot problem areas faster.

 By adding engagement scores to charts, HR gains a clear view of engagement across departments and management levels, so they know where to focus efforts.
 This structured approach allows HR to support managers based on specific engagement levels, making strategies more targeted and impactful.
+For organizations in the Middle East, including Saudi Arabia and Egypt, this structured approach is especially useful in managing diverse teams across varying cultural and operational contexts.

 With organizational charts, it’s easier to see how departments or roles experience engagement.
 There are two key ways to look at this: